Belarusian Orthodox Church: Polling

 The percentage of the population identifying as Orthodox in Belarus rose from 22% in 1989 to 43.5% in 1993, then continued to increase to 67.4% in 2002 and 78.8% in 2010.

 In 2010 8.2% of Orthodox attended Church weekly compared to 34.9% of Catholics in Belarus and 63.6% of Protestants.

 According to a 2017 Pew Research, 73% of Belarus's population identifies as Orthodox, and 71% express pride in their religious identity.
-Among Orthodox adherents, 17% consider religion very important in their lives, 12% attend church weekly, 22% pray daily, and 88% believe in God.
+Among Orthodox believers, 17% consider religion very important in their lives, 12% attend church weekly, 22% pray daily, and 88% believe in God.

 On the role of religion in public life, 44% support public funding for churches.
 While 42% believe the government should promote religious values, 50% disagree with this stance.
-Only 45% of Belarusians deem religion important for their national identity, the lowest among surveyed countries, compared to 57% in Russia and 64% in Poland.
+45% of Belarusians deem religion important for their national identity, the lowest among surveyed countries, compared to 57% in Russia and 64% in Poland.

-According to a 2021 poll supported by Chatham House, the Orthodox Church ranked among the most trusted institutions in Belarus.
+According to a 2021 poll supported by Chatham House, the Orthodox Church was the second most trusted institution, behind independent media.